 Phan Thiet- Mui Ne

-You still can see a hill with huge grave yard opposing to ancient Cham Temple structures in Phan Thiet today, with the untrained eye appears like small quarry works, which is, in fact, artillery carters.
-Bomb craters are also still there in the city, but has been transformed into ponds with fishing activities.
+You still can see a hill with huge graveyard opposing to ancient Cham Temple structures in Phan Thiet today, with the untrained eye, appears like small quarry works, which is, in fact, artillery craters.
+Bomb craters are also still there in the city but has been transformed into ponds with fishing activities.
 Nowadays, Phan Thiet- Mui Ne went from a small fishing community to Vietnam’s fastest-growing beach destination and premier beach resort capital.
 With strong, consistent cross-shore winds, Mui Ne is fast emerging as a kite-boarding and windsurfing hub for Southeast Asia.
 There are around a dozen kite-boarding schools, plus several annual windsurfing and kite-boarding competitions hosted here.
 Surrounding attractions include the Red Sand Dunes and the spectacular, Sahara-like White Sand Dunes, the latter yielding small lakes with bird-watching opportunities.

 Nha Trang is not only Vietnam’s favorite party town, but also includes many hidden charms for those who delve deeper and explore its museums, aquariums and rich ethnic culture.
 Traces of human settlement in Nha Trang date back to the Cham Empire, though in times of Vietnamese rule, there wasn’t much more than small fishing villages.
 The French recognized that this beautiful bay, with its islands and white sand beaches, made for a perfect bathing spot, and began the transformation into a resort town.
 American soldiers agreed, and Nha Trang became a favorite vacation stop during the war.